 - Social and Behavioral Sciences*

-- Western Civilization.World History*
+- Western Civilization/World History*

-* Courses submitted for these categories may also be submitted for one additional category.
+- * Courses submitted for these categories may also be submitted for one additional category.
 If requesting that a course be considered for more than one category, a separate proposal must be submitted for each category.

-- The course assignments and activities are designed to support students in achieving the Mason Core learning outcomes that are required or have been selected for the course.
+-NOTE: The Mason Core Committee will specifically look for examples to determine whether the activities and assignments are designed to support the students achieving the Mason Core learning outcomes that are required or have been selected for the course.

--The course content, level of instruction, and materials are appropriate for the Mason Core curriculum.
+-The Mason Core Committee will look to ensure that the course content, level of instruction, and materials are appropriate for the Mason Core curriculum.

 5. Login to Courseleaf and follow the instructions for course proposals there.
 Your proposal will go through the workflow to the Mason Core Committee.

 –NOTE: In CIM you will be required to upload a syllabus, a rationale, and a curriculum map.
 If your syllabus does not already contain descriptions of assignments, an additional document will be required.

 -If approved, the course will go to the Registrar’s Office to be put into Banner